-What Is the Definition of 'Literal Meaning'? (with Examples)The term literal meaning tells us that all words are in strict accordance with their original meanings.
-Many words (e.g., to depart) have a literal meaning (to leave) and a figurative one (to die).
-To apply the literal meaning is to take the words in their most basic sense, i.e., not in their figurative sense or in any additional meaning.
+What Is the Definition of 'Literal Meaning'? (with Examples)The term literal meaning denotes that all words are in strict accordance with their original meanings.
+In other words, to apply the literal meaning is to take the words in their most basic sense without metaphor or exaggeration.

 Examples of Literal MeaningHere are some examples of literal meaning:

 - The comedian died on the stage.
 (In the literal meaning, the comedian actually died.
 This contrasts with the figurative sense, which would mean that the comedian struggled to make the audience laugh.)